alper/appium/docs/en/appium-setup/running-on-osx.md

   from source, simply run `sudo grunt authorize` to do the same thing.
 If you are running [Appium.app](https://github.com/appium/appium-dot-app), you can authorize iOS through the GUI.
-* If you're on Xcode 6, you need to launch each simulator you intend to use with appium in advance, and change the default to actually show the soft keyboard if you want sendKeys to work.
+* If you're on Xcode 6 (and 7), you need to launch each simulator you intend to use with appium in advance, and change the default to actually show the soft keyboard if you want sendKeys to work.
 You can do this by clicking on any textfield and hitting command-K until you notice the soft keyboard show up.